 If you’re considering applying to university, attending open days should be at the top of your to-do list.

-You can tell a lot about a uni by its open day.
-Not only can you talk one on one with staff and gather loads of course information, it’s your main opportunity to suss out the vibe of the place – something you can’t really get from course guides and websites.
+You can tell a lot about a university by attending its open day.
+Not only can you speak one-on-one with staff and gather loads of course information, it’s your opportunity to suss out the feeling of the place – something you can’t really get from course guides and websites.

 Follow these simple tips to ensure you make the most of uni open days and leave with everything you need to make a well-informed choice about the university you will apply to.

-Most universities will have a dedicated open day website and/or program available online before the day, outlining times and locations of all the activities, information sessions and tours taking place.
-Many unis have online planners to make it even easier to put together a schedule.
+Some universities have interactive planners outlining times and locations of all the activities, information sessions and tours taking place.
 You won’t be able to attend everything but prioritising sessions that align with your interests means you’ll come away with the key information that’s most relevant to you.
 Know where to go to talk to staff from the areas you are interested in and work out what you want to ask them before you get there.
 Remember to leave yourself some ‘free time’ to enjoy some of the entertainment.

-Even if you think you’re 100% sold on what university you want to apply to, go to a couple of other university open days so you have something to compare it to.
-It may further cement your decision or open your eyes to a possibility you hadn’t considered before.
+Even if you think you’re 100% sold on what university you want to apply at, make sure to go to other university open days so you have something to compare it to.
+It may further cement your decision, or open your eyes to a possibility you hadn’t considered before.
 Each university will have its own point of difference.
 It might be useful to think of three key questions to ask at each institution to help you compare which one suits you best.
-You’ll be spending a lot of time and money at uni so you want it to be right.
+You’ll be spending a lot of time and money there so you want to make the right decision.